invider42/jellyfin-failover-swag/README.md

 - `BatchMode=yes` prevents password prompts
 - Containers are explicitly stopped before sync
 - Optional root rsync to preserve permissions and ACLs
-- Rollback automatically restarts containers if an error occurs

 ⚠️ **This setup assumes a trusted local network**